De-Dremer/CMS_MP/README.md

-**CENSUS MANAGEMENT AND POPULATION ANALYTICS**
+<h1>CENSUS MANAGEMENT AND POPULATION ANALYTICS</h1>
 Mini Project – C Program

 ___

-**Overview**
+<h2>Overview</h2>
 This project is a C-based census management system that organizes population data in a hierarchical structure:

 ```
 Country → State → District → Citizen
 ```